 What Should I Expect After My Skin Cancer Surgery?

 There is minimal downtime after skin cancer surgery.
 Depending on your situation, you may be able to return to work and daily activities two to three days after your surgery.
 Your incision will need time to heal, and you can expect to see improvements approximately three weeks to two months after your surgery.

 How Much Does Skin Cancer Surgery Cost?

 This is a procedure that is most likely covered by insurance, although it is important to discuss this with your physician during the consultation.
 All costs, either covered by insurance or out of pocket, will be disclosed to you at that time.
 The cost will depend on the specific treatment plan and the repair process.
 We do offer financing through CareCredit® and Alphaeon® Credit, if you have a need for additional assistance for any potential out-of-pocket costs.

-Our board-certified plastic surgeons feel that informed patients make the best decisions regarding their procedures.
+Our team of male and female surgeons feel that informed patients make the best decisions regarding their procedures.
 We take great pride in ensuring safety and education regarding all our procedures, treatments and services.
 Contact us today if you live in or around West Palm Beach, Jupiter, Palm Springs, Wellington, or Lake Worth.
 We will make sure to carefully provide individualized treatment plans to make sure that our patients are fully informed about their options and surgical plan.